Skip to content

 npm run test

-1. Select the new test file from the Cypress Test Runner, and watch the magic happen.
+1. Select your test file from the Cypress Test Runner.